tomwhartung/always_learning_python/23-som_postgresql_exp/README.md

 2. Try and make it so we can just drop the final versions of the files we change back into the seeourminds.com site code.

 * ../../gitignored/Site/Site/settings.py
+* Site/bin/*.sh           # not all have changed but many added, so grab 'em all
 * Site/urls.py
 * content/admin.py
 * content/database.py     # NEW!